hhaentze/MRSegmentator/README.md

 inference.infer(images, outdir)
 ```

+## Change Path to Weights
+MRSegmentator will automatically download its weights and save them in `.conda/envs/<name>/lib/python3.11/site-packages/mrsegmentator/weights`.
+This enables easy uninstallation including the weights, should you decide to clean your virtual environments.

+Alternatively you can save the weights in a set location on your machine.
+This helps a lot if you have multiple environments.
+For this you need to:
+1. Download them from [releases](https://github.com/hhaentze/MRSegmentator/releases/tag/v1.2.0) or move them from your conda environment
+2. Unzip the files
+3. Set the variable "MRSEG_WEIGHTS_PATH" to your weights directory
+(e.g.; `export MRSEG_WEIGHTS_PATH="/home/user/weights`)

 ## How To Cite
 If you use our work in your research, please cite our preprint on arXiv: https://arxiv.org/pdf/2405.06463.